SylwiaGrudkowska/JDemetra-documentation/pages/theory/Tests_Friedman.md

 considered to be seasonal and the outcome of the test is displayed in green.

-This test uses the preliminary estimate of the unmodified Seasonal -- Irregular component[^82] (for X-13ARIMA-SEATS this time series is shown in Table B3).
-In this estimate, the number of observations is lower than in the final estimate of the unmodified Seasonal -- Irregular component.
+This test uses the preliminary estimate of the unmodified Seasonal-Irregular component[^82] (for X-13ARIMA-SEATS this time series is shown in Table B3).
+In this estimate, the number of observations is lower than in the final estimate of the unmodified Seasonal-Irregular component.
 Because of this, the number of degrees of freedom in the stable seasonality test is lower than the number of degrees of freedom in the test for the presence of seasonality assuming stability.
 For